stran123/solving-mlp/README.md

 ### data/

+Contains the data for training the model.

+`train-cleaned.json`: contains the dataset in `.json` format.

-Contains the data for training the model. `question-to-topic-cleaned.json` contains a mapping from each question to its topic from the course.
+`question-to-topic-cleaned.json` contains a mapping from each question to its topic from the course.

 ### ml_model_trainer.ipynb

 Contains the code for training the model.
-This trains on the data located in `/data/train-cleaned.json`.
+This trains on the data located at `data/train-cleaned.json`.
 Trained models are saved in `models/`.

 The process to replicate the results in the paper can be found in this notebook.

 ## BibTeX